MGanslmeier/ModelUncertaintyPNAS/README.md

-# Replication Package for: Estimating the Extent and Sources of Model Uncertainty in Political Science
+# Replication Package for: Estimating the Extent and Sources of Model Uncertainty in Political Science - Proceedings of the National Academy of Sciences

 # Abstract